Bennett Sings Ellington: Hot & Cool

 Bennett Sings Ellington: Hot & Cool is an album by Tony Bennett, released in 1999 to commemorate the centenary of Duke Ellington's birth.

-On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.

 At the 42nd Grammy Awards, the album won Best Traditional Pop Vocal Album.
 This was his sixth award in this category.

-He would go on to win another eight.
-He holds the record for most awards (14) and most nominations (17) in the Best Traditional Pop Vocal Album.
+On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.